mazu36/ma-Project-Ensuring-Quality-Releases/README.md

 In this part, we
 1. Create a Linux VM manually, and
 2. navigate to the DevOps portal to register the VM as **the target environment for your pipeline**.
-   For registration, a provided sh script need to be executed on the Linux VM.
+   For registration, a provided sh script needs to be executed on the Linux VM.

 Instructions:

 1. Azure Portal: Create manually a new Linux VM
     VM name: testLinuxVM
+    Resource group: Azuredevops
     username: testuser
     use the same location as agent VM (myLinuxVM) used by Azure pipeline: North Europe Security type: Standard
 2. Azure DevOps: Configure the Test Linux VM
     <project> >> "Pipelines" >> Environments >> "Create environment"
-        Environment Name: test-vm
+        Environment Name: "test-vm"
         Description:
         Resource: None/Kubernetes/VM
         ==>  choose VM